uygarpolat/ft_wordle/README.md

-A simple wordle game that you can play in terminal.
+A simple Wordle game that you can play in the terminal.

 How to start:
 1. Clone the repository with ```git clone https://github.com/uygarpolat/ft_wordle.git ft_wordle```